Antigua

-Antigua (/ænˈtiːɡə/ ann-TEE-gə; Aanteega), also known as Waladli or Wadadli by the local population, is an island in the Lesser Antilles.
+Antigua (Note: /ænˈtiːɡə/ ann-TEE-gə; Aanteega, also known as Waladli or Wadadli by the local population) is an island in the Lesser Antilles.
 It is one of the Leeward Islands in the Caribbean region and the most populous island of the country of Antigua and Barbuda.
 Antigua and Barbuda became an independent state within the Commonwealth of Nations on 1 November 1981.

 The island's perimeter is roughly 87 km and its area 281 km2.
 Its population was 83,191 (at the 2011 Census).
 The economy is mainly reliant on tourism, with the agricultural sector serving the domestic market.

-More than 22,000 people live in the capital city, St. John's.
-The capital is situated in the north-west and has a deep harbour which is able to accommodate large cruise ships.
+More than 22,000 people live in the main city, St. John's.
+The city is situated in the north-west and has a deep harbour which is able to accommodate large cruise ships.
+Most of the population lives in the island's Central Plain.
 Other leading population settlements are All Saints (3,412) and Liberta (2,239), according to the 2001 census.

 English Harbour on the south-eastern coast provides one of the largest deep water, protected harbors in the Eastern Caribbean.
 It is the site of UNESCO World Heritage Site Nelson's Dockyard, a restored British colonial naval station named after Vice-Admiral Horatio Nelson.
 English Harbour and the neighbouring village of Falmouth are yachting and sailing destinations and provisioning centres.
 During Antigua Sailing Week, at the end of April and beginning of May, an annual regatta brings a number of sailing vessels and sailors to the island to take part in sporting events.
 Every December for the past 60 years, Antigua has been home to one of the largest charter yacht shows, welcoming super-yachts from around the world.

 Etymology

 Antigua means "ancient" or "old" in Spanish.

-In 1493, Christopher Columbus, sailing for Spain, named the island Santa María de la Antigua.
-Some sources say Columbus named the island after a church in Seville called Santa María de la Antigua.'
+On his 1493 voyage, honouring a vow, Christopher Columbus named many islands after different aspects of St. Mary, including Montserrat and Guadeloupe.
+On his way back to Spain, he named the island Santa María de la Antigua.
+Some sources say he named the island after a church in Seville called Santa María de la Antigua.'
 However, there is no church by that name in Seville.
 Columbus may have actually named the island in honor of the Santa María de la Antigua chapel in Seville Cathedral, or more specifically in honor of the iconic mural Virgen de la Antigua (or Santa María de la Antigua) in Seville Cathedral.

-The name Waladli comes from the island's indigenous inhabitants and means approximately "our own".
+The name Waladli comes from the island's Indigenous inhabitants and means approximately "our own".
 Wadadli is the Creole approximation of the original name.